Quantor97/CS2-RollTheDice-Plugin/README.md

 ## 📜 License

-This project is under the MIT License.
+This project is under the GNU V2 License.

 ---